SenseStageTeam/sensestage_documentation/_minibee/unpacking-the-sensestage-kit.md

 ---

 To begin with, you should inspect the contents of your kit.
-Be able to identify the various parts of the Sense/Stage hardware setup.
+Be able to identify the various parts of the Sense/Stage MiniBee hardware setup.
 Your starter kit should include the following:

 1. 2 Minibee boards including headers
 2. 3 XBee radios (all but one connected to Minibees)